 What is a folk high school?

 The folk high schools are regulated by the Act on liberal adult education (632/1998), as well as by their own basic values.
 The school values can be based on Christian or societal values.
 Other folk high schools are independent, and a few are meant for special needs students.
-Over 18 000 students attend folk high schools yearly in different longer and full-time study programmes, and around 80 000 students attend short courses.
+Over 19 000 students attend folk high schools yearly in different longer and full-time study programmes.

 Studying at a folk high school is community based